bartek/hfxspeeds/B3N2H2/README.md

 ## Background

-This block is composed of Central Ave., in the Fairview neighbourhood of Halifax.
+This block is a portion of Central Ave., in the Fairview neighbourhood of Halifax.
 Established primarily in the early 20th century, it's streets are laid out in a grid pattern up the eastern slope of Geizers Hill.